Alcohol: It’s EVERYWHERE!

 I was the yoga pants mom who’d run to the store wearing whatever, because who cares?

 Now, I put a little more effort into my appearance.
+And it just feels good!

 I won’t run errands in stilettos or anything, but I’ll lounge around in cute pajamas or wear flowing maxi dresses around town.
 I enjoy feeling a bit prettier and more feminine.